Streaming 'Friends': How a '90s Sitcom Became Gen Z's New Favorite Show

 But it wasn't just the original fans revisiting "The One Where No One's Ready" and "The One With the Embryos."
 Friends, a show made by Baby Boomers about Generation Xers that was obsessed over by Millennials, had unexpectedly found its way to Generation Z.

 "I have three kids and my youngest is 20, but when she was in high school and it first went on Netflix, her friends said to her, 'Did you see that new show called Friends?'"
-Marta Kauffman, who created the series with David Crane, told ET ahead of Tribeca TV Festival's Friends 25th anniversary panel this year.
+Marta Kauffman, who created the series with David Crane, told ET.
 "They thought it was a period piece about the '90s.
 Isn't that great?"

-That they found it on Netflix isn't all that hard to wrap your mind around.
-Gen Z, the heir apparent to tech-savvy Millennials, consumes media differently, and Netflix caters to those demands: It's available when you want, on whichever device you want, to watch as long as you want.
+That they found it on a streaming service isn't all that hard to wrap your mind around.
+Gen Z, the heir apparent to tech-savvy Millennials, consumes media differently, and Netflix and HBO Max cater to those demands: It's available when you want, on whichever device you want, to watch as long as you want.
 And teens, who weren't born when the show premiered, were watching Friends.
 A lot of Friends.
 The more curious matter is, why Friends?

 Gen Z arrived into a world far removed from what the times were like when the show ended in '04, which was itself radically different than when the series premiered.
 And while Friends exists as the almost perfect epitome of its era -- albeit one that was, on the whole, void of politics, gender identity and non-white people -- it was an era removed from much of what has been central to Gen Z's coming of age, untouched by likes and retweets, by Tinder and TikTok.